racker/salus-docs/design/policy-management/policy-managment.md

 This scenario documents the case where a monitor policy has already been in place and is applied to numerous resources, but then the scope of that policy is updated via the admin api.

 1. Tenant's that were previously in-scope and are still in-scope will remain unchanged.
-1. Tenant's that were not previously in-scope but are now will have the policy monitor cloned to their account.
+1. Tenant's that were not previously in-scope but are now will have the monitor template cloned to their account.
 1. Tenant's that were in-scope but no longer are will have the cloned monitor and all related bound monitors removed for their account .

 ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/racker/salus-docs/master/design/policy-management/diagrams/monitor-policy-update.plantuml)

 ## New Resource Created
-Due to policy monitors being cloned to individual tenant's where needed, a new resource coming online will be able to treat all monitors the same.
-The policy monitors related to the account will be returned by label matching in exactly the same way as their own created monitors.
+Due to monitor templates being cloned to individual tenant's where needed, a new resource coming online will be able to treat all monitors the same.
+The monitor templates related to the account will be returned by label matching in exactly the same way as their own created monitors.

 ## Metadata Policy Change